De Férias com o Ex Diretoria

-De Férias com o Ex Diretoria (English: Ex on the Beach Diretoria) is a Brazilian reality television series created by Paramount Global and produced and aired by MTV and Paramount+.
+De Férias com o Ex: Diretoria (English: Ex on the Beach Brazil: The Elite) is a Brazilian reality television series created by Paramount Global and produced and aired by MTV and Paramount+.
 The series premiered on June 6, 2024.
-Diretoria is the third Brazilian version of the original British series.
+It is the third Brazilian adaptation of the original British series Ex on the Beach.

+In August 2025, the start of production for the second season was confirmed.

 Format

-Unlike its predecessors, for the first time, a prize valued at R$100,000 will be at stake, the best "ex" of the season will win the prize and will be elected CEO of the season.
-The original cast is made up solely of former participants of De Férias com o Ex, De Férias com o Ex Celebs and De Férias com o Ex Caribe.
+Unlike previous Brazilian series of the franchise, Diretoria features a R$100,000 cash prize.
+At the end of the season, the cast member voted the best "ex" of the season wins the prize and is named the season's CEO.

+The original cast consists exclusively of former participants from De Férias com o Ex, De Férias com o Ex: Celebs and De Férias com o Ex: Caribe.